abidlabs/abidlabs.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

+*All the source code and data files for this project can be found and cloned from this (github repository)[https://github.com/abidlabs/classify-surahs]*

 A basic concept in Quranic studies is the difference between its **meccan** surahs/chapters (revealed before the Prophet migrated from trading city of Mecca to oasis town of Medina) and its **medinan** chapters (revealed after the migration).

 Knowing where a chapter was revelead helps scholars derive meaning from the text, and so a great deal of effort has been expended to finding narrations that mention when a particular verse or chapter was revealed.
 However, the location where a chapter was revealed is also manifested in the linguistic characteristics of the passage.
 For example, meccan chapters are characterized by poetic meter, a rhetorical urgency, and an emphasis on recognizing the Oneness of God, while medinan chapters are more lengthy prose dedicated to explaining religious rituals.